Lloyd Worrall branches are open. Read our update Our update

 Grafton Group plc

-This privacy notice was last updated on 20th April 2018.
+This privacy notice was last updated January 2021.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.